-The cloud has become the new normal with a lot of organizations and businesses considering or already adopting its environment.
+The cloud strategy has become the new normal with a lot of organizations and businesses considering or already adopting its environment.
 Without having a comprehensive or spelt-out strategy of this technology before onboarding could result to regrets or having to rush the development of a handy strategy at a higher cost, just like Morris Chang said, “Without strategy, execution is aimless and without execution, strategy is useless.”

 Some business leaders will often delegate their IT-related decisions to their IT team who will only think in terms of technical specifications, bandwidth, software, and users, whereas the decision to adopt a cloud technology should primarily be a business strategy and not just an IT strategy.